hapax/hapax.github.io/assets/simple-physics.md

 To weigh atoms and molecules, all we need to do is divide the molar mass by $N_A$.
-Perrin and Einstein gave the first modern estimates of Avogadro's number using Brownian motion, and we will follow in random footsteps (ahem).
+Perrin and Einstein gave the first modern estimates of Avogadro's number using Brownian motion, and we will follow in their footsteps.
+(Remarkably, Einstein proposed no fewer than *five* methods for determining $N_A$.)

 <span style="padding-left: 20px; display:block">
 (b) Suppose a spherical particle jiggles a distance $d$ in time $t$